5. Fledex: Weather example

 The temperature will be delivered to us as part of the trigger.
 We’ll look at how we will get this information in the section below.

-As and additional bonus, the thermometer is showing the full scale, if no proper measurement is received (arbitrarily high value of 100).
+As and additional bonus, the thermometer is showing the full scale, if no proper measurement is received (arbitrarily high value of 100), which can happen during the initialization phase.

 Manager.register_config(:weather, %{